 Blaine Rodgers, BioZyme® Inc., Show Livestock Business Development and Sales Support, said that no matter the species, hoof trimming will need to be assessed on a case-by-case basis to determine corrective needs vs. maintenance needs.
-More than likely, smaller species like lambs and goats will need their hooves trimmed on a regular basis during show season, whereas a calf may only have its feet trimmed one time.
+More than likely, smaller species like lambs and goats will need their hooves trimmed on a regular basis during show season, whereas a calf may need it one time or several, depending on its hoof shape, size and integrity.
 Most pigs won’t need their feet trimmed; however, they will need to be monitored for cracking feet.

-“The most important thing, especially when it comes to cattle, is to make sure you have someone educated in feet trimming and good structure to do it for you.
+“The most important thing, especially when it comes to cattle, is to make sure you have someone educated in feet trimming with good equipment to do it for you.
 You can really help an animal, or you can hurt one by doing it the wrong way,” Rodgers said.

 Seasons and moisture also influence the condition of your animal’s hooves.
 Often times, they will get soft during the wetter times of year or during winter when there is snow.
 They will harden during the hotter, dry days of summer.
 Finding hardening agents and conditioners labeled for meat animals is important, Rodgers said.